aybabtme/robjspace/README.md

 go get github.com/aybabtme/robjspace
 ```

-Then in your Go code:
+Then in your Go code (this shows the slow decoder):

 ```go
 r := yourFavoriteReader() // say a file, or stdin